danwing/cidfi/draft-wing-cidfi.md

 # Interaction with Load Balancers {#load-balancers}

-QUIC servers are frequently behind CID-aware load balancers {{!I-D.ietf-quic-load-balancers}}.
+QUIC servers are frequently behind CID-aware load balancers {{?I-D.ietf-quic-load-balancers}}.

 With CIDFI, all the communications to the load-balanced QUIC server are over the same UDP 4-tuple as the primary QUIC connection but in a different QUIC stream.
 This means